M3/Y: AC compressor failure (Hanon vs Denso, replacement and recharge)

 Summary

 Model 3/Y has an electric A/C compressor (early 3 — a separate compressor without heat pump; from late 2020 — the compressor is integrated with the heat pump and Octovalve).
 There are essentially two manufacturers — Hanon Systems (Korea) and Denso (Japan).
-On "pre-2021" Hanon makes noise and dies more often; Denso from later batches is less problematic.
+On "pre-2021" Hanon makes noise and dies more often; Denso from later batches is quieter, but not trouble-free — failures of 2020+ heat-pump compressors are also widespread (US replacement bills of $3,800–4,200).

 Failure symptoms

-• In Service Mode — compressor RPM hits the ceiling at 11,000 RPM and stays there; on the bench Tesla later lowered the "ceiling" via firmware.
+- In Service Mode — compressor RPM hits the ceiling at 11,000 RPM and stays there; per community observations, Tesla later lowered the "ceiling" via firmware — indirectly confirmed by the parts nomenclature, where "DENSO 8k" and "DENSO 11k no speed limit" appear.

 What to do

-2. If in config the car "sees" the compressor but RPM "hangs at 11,000" — on early firmwares it helps to programmatically lower the limit to 8,000 RPM (Tesla itself fixed this later via update).
+- If in config the car "sees" the compressor but RPM "hangs at 11,000" — on early firmwares it helps to programmatically lower the limit to 8,000 RPM (per community observations, Tesla itself did the same later via updates).

 Hanon vs Denso